Founder, Chairman and CEO

-Jeffrey Wolf is the founder and CEO of Heat Biologics.
-He was formerly the founder and managing director at Seed-One Ventures, a firm focused on the systematic formation and management of new biomedical companies based upon novel research breakthroughs.
+Jeffrey Wolf is founder and CEO of Heat Biologics.
+He also founded Seed-One Ventures, a firm focused on the systematic formation and management of new biomedical companies based upon breakthrough research.

 George Peoples, M.D., FACS

-U.S. Army, COL (ret) George E. Peoples, M.D., FACS serves as Heat's Chief Medical Officer.
-Dr. Peoples recently retired from 30 years of active duty as a surgeon and research scientist in the military.
-He is the Founder and Director of Cancer Insight, LLC, a clinical research and development organization dedicated to the discovering, developing and testing for emerging biotechnologies specializing in cancer immunotherapy.
-Dr. Peoples is a Professor of Surgery at Uniformed Services University of the Health Sciences and a Professor (adjunct) of Surgical Oncology at MD Anderson Cancer Center (MDACC).
-He is the past Chair of the Cancer Program, San Antonio Military Medical Center and the past Deputy Director of the United States Military Cancer Institute.
-Dr. Peoples served as the Chief of Surgical Oncology at Walter Reed Amy Medical Center (WRAMC) from 1998 to 2006 and at SAMMC from 2006 to 2014.
-He is a graduate of the United States Military Academy, West Point and the Johns Hopkins School of Medicine.
-He completed his surgical training at Harvard's Brigham and Women's Hospital, and during that time, also completed a postdoctoral fellowship at the Laboratory of Biologic Cancer Therapy at Harvard Medical School.
-He then completed a surgical oncology fellowship at MDACC before becoming Chief of Surgical Oncology at WRAMC.
-He has written extensively on the immune response to cancer with over 300 peer-reviewed manuscripts, abstracts and book chapters.
+U.S. Army, COL (ret) George E. Peoples, MD, FACS, serves as CMO for both Heat Biologics and its subsidiary, Pelican Therapeutics.
+Dr. Peoples is currently professor of surgery at Uniformed Services University of the Health Sciences, as well as adjunct professor of surgical oncology at MD Anderson Cancer Center (MDACC).
+He is also the founder and director of Cancer Insight, LLC, a clinical research and development organization dedicated to the discovering, development and testing for emerging biotechnologies specializing in cancer immunotherapy.
+Dr. Peoples recently retired from 30 years of active duty as a surgeon and as a research scientist in the military.
+He is the past chair of the cancer program at the San Antonio Military Medical Center, and the past deputy director of the United States Military Cancer Institute.
+Prior to that, he served as chief of surgical oncology at Walter Reed Amy Medical Center (WRAMC), as well as SAMMC.
+He is a graduate of the United States Military Academy, West Point and Johns Hopkins School of Medicine.
+Dr. Peoples completed his surgical training at Harvard's Brigham and Women's Hospital, and during that time, also completed a post-doctoral fellowship at the Laboratory of Biologic Cancer Therapy at Harvard Medical School.
+He then completed a surgical oncology fellowship at MDACC.
+Dr. Peoples has written extensively on the immune response to cancer, with over 300 peer-reviewed manuscripts, abstracts and book chapters.